mathiasvr/matroska-subtitles/README.md

 ## example

-The following is a basic example of extracting subtitle tracks of an mkv:
+The following is an example of extracting subtitle tracks of an mkv:

 ```javascript
 const fs = require('fs')